-GENERAL DESCRIPTION: As a Helpline Advocate, you will be responsible for maintaining the 24/7 Helpline.
-This includes answering phone and text messages to assist victims, survivors, and the public.
-The Advocate interacts with shelter residents and acts to meet their needs as they arise, including ensuring the safety and security of the building.
-This position requires strong active listening and communication skills, demonstrated problem solving abilities, and exceptional organization and time management talents.
+GENERAL DESCRIPTION As a Helpline Advocate, you will be responsible for maintaining the Helpline, business phone line and texting line, and assisting victims, survivors and the public.
+Advocates interact with Crisis Shelter residents and facilitate meeting their needs as they arise and ensures the safety/security of the building.
+This position requires strong active listening and communication skills, demonstrated problem solving ability and above average organization and time management talents.

-QUALIFICATIONS: We require a Bachelor’s degree or equivalent experience in a similar setting.
-Two years of experience providing support to survivors in crisis or two years of experience in shelter/housing advocacy preferred.
+QUALIFICATIONS: We require a Bachelor’s degree or equivalent experience.
+Two years of experience providing support to survivors in crisis; two years of experience in a related field or shelter/housing advocacy is preferred.
 Knowledge of facts and dynamics of domestic violence, sexual assault and child abuse is preferred.
-Knowledge of community resources, excellent written and oral communication skills and ability to communicate with individuals from diverse cultures and backgrounds is required.
+Knowledge of community resources, excellent written and oral communication skills and the ability to communicate with individuals from diverse cultures and backgrounds is required.
 Must have valid driver’s license and reliable transportation.

 - Responds to incoming Helpline calls and texts